Contestant of ABC TV's 'The Bachelorette' dies in Utah accident

-LOS ANGELES (Reuters) - A contestant on the upcoming season of ABC’s reality TV show “The Bachelorette” has died, the program’s producers said on Wednesday.
+LOS ANGELES, April 23 (Reuters) - A contestant on the upcoming season of ABC’s reality TV show “The Bachelorette” has died, the program’s producers said on Wednesday.

 Eric Hill had been in a coma after suffering injuries in a paragliding accident in Utah on Sunday, according to People magazine, citing Hill’s family.